mrnorman/YAKL/README.md

 ## Overview

 The YAKL API is similar to Kokkos in many ways.
 It is simplified in many ways to make adding multiple hardware backends easier.
-Yet, YAKL's increased simplicity allows it to do some things that some other frameworks cannot such as provide Fortran interoperability, lighter weight exposure of atomics, handling of host-to-device and device-to-host transfers, and easier interoperability with external libraries such as MPI and I/O libraries.
+Yet, YAKL's increased simplicity allows it to do some things that some other frameworks cannot such as providing:
+* Fortran interoperability
+* Fortran-like multi-dimensional arrays that negate the need to permute dimensions and change indexing strategies
+* Lighter weight exposure of atomics
+* Handling of host-to-device and device-to-host transfers
+* Easier interoperability with external libraries such as MPI and I/O libraries

-YAKL currently has backends for CPUs, Nvidia GPUs, and AMD GPUs.
+YAKL currently has backends for CPUs (serial), Nvidia GPUs, and AMD GPUs.

 With around 4K lines of code, YAKL provides the following: